-If a five-star review about your business pops up on business listings like Google Plus and Yelp, don’t be shy to share it with your audience.
+If a five-star review about your business pops up on business listings like Google Plus, don’t be shy to share it with your audience.
 Positive testimonials can help build your credibility.
 Use your social media site as a platform to highlight these reviews to get the word out.
 This will not only encourage potential customers to visit your business, but can also motivate existing customers to likewise share their own personal experience.

 - Add educational value.